mindthemath/home/content/services.md

 ## Pricing

 At Mind the Math, we believe in transparent pricing.
+Our [workshops](/workshops/) start at $3000, you can find detailed breakdowns on the [workshop information](/workshops/info/) page.

-Our workshops start at $2,500, and our consulting services start at $250 per hour.
+Our consulting services start at $250 per hour.
 All prices are subject to customization based on the specific needs and requirements of each project.

 ## Get in Touch